samchungy/Centrecom-RTX3080-Feed/README.md

-# Serverless AFR RSS Feed
+# Centrecom RTX 3080 Stock Tracker

-A simple 30 minute serverless RSS Feed designed to be invoked by Slack's RSS Feed.
+A simple 30 minute serverless scraper to alert us about RTX 3080 stock

 ## Description

-This bot is designed to scrape Google Web Search results for afr.com articles with the keyword "Deloitte" in the title and return them in a RSS Feed which will be consumed by Slack's Feed app.
+This bot is designed to scrape Centrecom for RTX 3080 stock and post it into a Slack channel.

 ## Getting Started